eemclaughlin/indieProject/journal.md

   - Also, added database files to gitignore.
 - Fixed issue with database layout and created a cookbook class (2:00)
   - Got test working and test jsp working again.
-- Another change to database to accomodate Many to Many (0:30)
+- Another change to database to accommodate Many to Many (0:30)
 - Update database on AWS and send latest War up (0:15)
 - Created a Tag class and setup a many to many relationship (3:15)
 - Meet with peer for peer review 1 (0:30)